Forbes Hall: Use

-The Department of Parking, Transportation, and Services is located on the lowest level of Forbes Pavilion.
 A student mail center and printer are also available in the lobby of Forbes Hall for use by those with a Pitt user account.

 A large recreation hall is on the second floor, complete with television and pool table.
 A second floor rooftop patio overlooks Forbes Avenue with an adjoining indoor patio room.

 Occupying the remaining floors of Forbes Hall are a mix of 232 first-year men and women in double rooms that are air-conditioned.
 Some of the doubles have adjoining semi-private bathrooms.
 There are communal showers, two kitchenettes, and a laundry area on each floor.
 Each wing of Forbes Hall has a study room.
 Select rooms overlooking Forbes Avenue and Euler Way in the back of the building have small balcony areas accessible by two adjacent rooms.
 Each room is provided with a cable connection and Wi-Fi coverage.

 Students Pursuing Academics and Careers in Engineering, commonly referred to as the "SPACE" was relocated to Forbes Hall in 2011 after previously being located in Litchfield Tower A. Prior to this, from the Fall of 2007 semester until 2011, Forbes Hall had housed the University Honors College program for first-year and upper-class men and women, which was subsequently moved to Sutherland Hall.